Umrao Jaan Ada (TV series)

 Umrao Jaan Ada is a Pakistani television series based on Mirza Hadi Ruswa's novel Umrao Jaan Ada.
-It is directed by Raana Sheikh and first aired on Geo Entertainment.
-Aamina Bano played the title role of Umrao Jaan.
-The supporting cast features actors Bushra Ansari, Faisal Qureshi, Imran Abbas, Humayun Saeed and Mehmood Aslam in prominent roles.
-Made with a heavy production budget, it is one of the expensive television series made in Pakistan.
-The series depicts the tawaif of Lucknow during the mid-nineteenth century.
-It was a pioneer portrayal of extramarital sex after Zia's era.
-Due to having several mujra performances as well, the series was termed as too bold at that time.
+It is directed by Raana Sheikh and the script was written by Zehra Nigah.
+It first aired on Geo Entertainment in 2003.
+Aamina Bano played the title role of a mid-19th-century tawaif from Lucknow, with Bushra Ansari, Faisal Qureshi, Imran Abbas, Humayun Saeed and Sadia Imam in prominent roles.
+It is one of the expensive television series made in Pakistan.

+The series was noted as too bold for the Pakistani audiences due its strong language, depiction of pioneering portrayal of extramarital romantic relationships, especially after Zia-ul-Haq's Islamisation era, and several mujra performances.
+The series is considered one of the most faithful adaptations of Ruswa's novel.

 Premise

-The plot revolves around a young girl from Faizabad who is sold off in a kotha(brothel) of Lucknow due to revenge that has to be taken from her father.
+The plot revolves around a young girl from Faizabad who is abducted and sold off to a kotha (brothel) owner of Lucknow to punish her father.
 There, she becomes an expert courtesan and poetess.
-After a painful journey of several years, she finally returns her house where her loved ones don't accept her.
+After a painful journey of several years, she finally returns to her home where her loved ones don't accept her.